The only way to TRULY learn how to make documentaries is…..

 Distribute!

 Of course, now that you’ve done all the work making your documentary, you want people to see it, right?
 Never before have there been so many options for filmmakers to showcase their work.
-From theaters to television to DVD to the web, a new world of distribution is being invented right in front of our eyes.
-Making documentaries and showcasing your work is easier than ever!
-Learn more about distributing your film.
+From theaters to television to the streamers, a new world of distribution is being invented right in front of our eyes.
+Making documentaries and showcasing your work is easier than ever.